mostafaabdalla/hello-world-java/README.md

-# Jenkins CI/CD pipeline for a smiple java application
+# Jenkins CI/CD pipeline for a simple java application

 Simple CI/CD pipeline to deploy the app on AWS K8s cluster.